 What is SBIRT?

-Screening, Brief, Intervention, and Referral to Treatment (SBIRT) is an evidence-based prevention practice to identify, reduce, and prevent misuse and severe problems with alcohol, marijuana, prescription, and illicit drugs.
+Screening, Brief, Intervention, and Referral to Treatment (SBIRT) is an evidence-based early intervention practice to identify, reduce, and prevent misuse and severe problems with alcohol, marijuana, prescription, and illicit drugs.
 It is recommended by many organizations including the CDC, U.S. Preventive Services Task Force, American Academy of Pediatrics, SAMHSA, Veterans Administration, and many others.
 When combined with community level prevention strategies, SBIRT contributes to the prevention of disease, injury, death, and other negative consequences of alcohol and drug misuse in individuals, families, and communities.

 MAKING COLORADo HEALTHIER